neurogenomics/rworkflows/README.md

 ## Usage

-Now, these workflows will automatically be run every time you make a push changes to your GitHub repo.
+Now, these workflows will automatically be run every time you push changes to your GitHub repo.

     git add .
     git commit -m "<commit message>"